kychris/Hand-Instrument-and-Physics-Simulations/README.md

 * Oculus Quest

 Results
-* Experience was trending on Unity3d Subreddit with around 200 upvotes (https://www.reddit.com/r/Unity3D/comments/ksvns7/turning_my_hands_into_an_instrument_with_hand/)
+* Experience was trending on Unity3D subreddit with around 200 upvotes (https://www.reddit.com/r/Unity3D/comments/ksvns7/turning_my_hands_into_an_instrument_with_hand/)